pnlbwh/luigi-pnlpipe/tests/README.md

 a parameter update in Luigi configuration files.
 For the above tests to pass, we need to update ground truth data with new provenance files comprising the updated parameters.
 Provenance files themselves are only a few kilobytes.
 However, given the large size of ground truth data and the slowness of Dropbox upload, it is quite problematic to update the remote ground truth data.
 Hence, we let the failures to occur.
-If the rest of the tests succeed, we satisfactorily conclude that nightly tests have succeeded.
+If the rest of the tests succeed, we satisfactorily conclude that the nightly tests have succeeded.